What Is a Vehicle Service Contract?

 How much does a vehicle service contract cost?

-In this space, you usually get what you pay for (assuming it’s a legit company).”
+[I]n this space, you usually get what you pay for (assuming it’s a legit company)."

 — Allison Harrison, attorney

-But the cost is all relative — a $4,000 vehicle service contract on a $100,000 Maserati may very well be worth it if there’s a high likelihood that the vehicle will need an $8,000 repair within the next few years.
+But the cost is relative to potential risk — a $4,000 vehicle service contract on a $100,000 Maserati may very well be worth it if there’s a high likelihood that the vehicle will need an $8,000 repair within the next few years.
 You have to understand what is important to you and make your decision from there.

 “In this space, you usually get what you pay for (assuming it's a legit company),” said Allison Harrison, an attorney with experience in automotive law.
 “If all you care about is your engine and transmission working, you can likely get away with a powertrain-type warranty.”

 » LEARN: How to get a cheap extended car warranty